stranskj/ESP32-C3-LPKit_Home/README.md

 ```
 The `scan` parameter is important, when it is set to `True`, the board won't boot.

-And to connect for example [BME280](https://github.com/LaskaKit/BMP280-Sensor), add this:
+And to connect for example [BME280](https://github.com/LaskaKit/BMP280-Sensor) (on LaskaKit board), add this:
 ```
 sensor:
   - platform: bme280